HVAC Schools in Georgia

 Georgia Piedmont Technical College provides two 12-credit certificates (air conditioning technician’s assistant and air conditioning electrical technician), a 51-credit diploma program, and a 66-credit associate of applied science degree program in air conditioning technology.

-In the school’s degree program, students take general education coursework and classes.
-Georgia Piedmont’s programs include coursework such as refrigeration principles and practices; refrigeration system components; HVAC-R electrical motors; HVAC-R electrical components and controls; air conditioning systems application and installation; gas heat; heat pumps and related systems; and residential systems designs.
+Students take general education coursework and classes in the school’s degree program.
+Georgia Piedmont’s programs include coursework on refrigeration principles and practices, refrigeration system components, HVAC-R electrical motors, HVAC-R electrical components and controls, air conditioning systems application and installation, gas heat, heat pumps and related systems, and residential systems designs.

 • Location: Clarkston, Georgia; Decatur, Georgia